Family Health Insurance in Germany: GKV or PKV? (2026 Math)

 If both apply, the children must be insured under the higher-earning PKV parent and cannot use Familienversicherung.
 The Krankenkasse measures "regular income" using current monthly gross for employees and the most recent Einkommensteuerbescheid for self-employed parents, meaning that for the self-employed half of a typical mixed-system couple, the comparison rests on the previous year's tax assessment.

 The implication: for a married mixed-system family, the earnings split between the two parents drives whether the kids cost €0 or €100–€180/month each.
-For unmarried mixed-system parents, the question doesn't arise.
+For unmarried mixed-system parents, the question does not arise.

 Practical timeline: pre-pregnancy to year one